AmirShaban53/fastfood_backend/README.md

-### This is a RESTFUL API for a food delivery app.

 ![CircleCI](https://img.shields.io/circleci/build/github/AmirShaban53/fastfood_backend/master)

-# Project Title

-Simple overview of use/purpose.
+# FAST FOOD API

+food delivery app.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is a restful API desgined to for a fast food resturant inodrer to be used in online orders and delivery.

 ## Getting Started